5 Benefits of Hand Feeding Your Dog

 1. Hand Feeding Builds Up Your Dogs Focus

 Hand feeding your dog is an easy way to get your dog to focus more on you.
 It’s not an answer to all behavioral issues but it will build trust in your relationship.
 If you have a brand new puppy hand feeding creates a quick, strong bond with your new companion.

 If you’ve ever seen those dogs doing agility and were jealous of how much attention they were giving to their owners chances are some of them have definitely been hand fed.
 It’s a common training technique for dogs in obedience class, those practicing agility, and many service dogs in training.

 Hand feeding is a great way to teach your dog to have manners around food and it helps them develop some basic impulse control.

-2. Hand Feeding Helps Teach Puppies Not to Bite
+2. Hand Feeding Helps Teach Bite Inhibition

 If you’re struggling with bite inhibition it’s a perfect opportunity to teach him the commands “gentle” or “easy” in order to get more treats.
 Dogs that are hand fed will develop a trust and respect for the human hand.

 You can practice the closed fist method to teach your dog self control while hand feeding.
 Put a handful of kibble in one hand and get your dogs attention.
 Once your dog is in front of you with his eyes on you slowly open your fist to where he could reach over and grab it.
 If your dog makes a move to snatch any food close your fist.

 What you’re trying to do is modify his behavior so he doesn’t “mug” you for treats without permission.
 Eventually he should realize your hand opens up when he’s sitting calmly.
 Once he’s given you some good focus without snatching you can reward him with the food.

 It’s so much easier with a video: here’s a puppy learning impulse control through hand feeding.